lucieexu27/lucie-xu-web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lucie Xu is a 3rd year Ph.D. student of Economics and George.
+Lucie Xu is a 4th year Ph.D. candidate of Economics and George.
 W. Woodruff Fellow at Emory University.
 She received her B.A. in Economics and Mathematics at Georgetown University.
 Lucie’s primary research interest is microeconomic theory, specifically information design and privacy.